The Ultimate Guide to Tapestry Crochet – With Step-by-Step Photos

 If you’re new to tapestry crochet, and maybe still intimidated by it, trust me, this is a technique that you really want to learn!

-Once you win the fear of working with more than one strand of yarn and change colors, you’ll absolutely love all the possibilities that tapestry crochet opens up for your hook!
+Once you win the fear of working with more than one strand of yarn and changing colors, you’ll love all the possibilities that tapestry crochet opens up for your hook!

 What is Tapestry Crochet?